BrandonTruter/marvel-promoter/README.md

 # Marvel Promoter

-The [marvel-promoter](https://github.com/BrandonTruter/marvel-promoter) repository is a solution developed for [promote](https://promoteint.com) to integrate with the [MarvelAPI](http://developer.marvel.com/docs) and display a character with associated series.
+The [marvel-promoter](https://github.com/BrandonTruter/marvel-promoter) repository is an assessment project for integrating with the [MarvelAPI](http://developer.marvel.com/docs).

 ## Dependencies

-Before you begin, ensure you have met the following requirements:

-  * Recommended versions for `Ruby, Rails, Node`
+Before you begin, ensure you have meet the following recommended requirements for `Ruby, Rails, Node`
   * Ruby >= v3.0
   * Rails >= v6.0
   * Node >= v12.0

 ## Technologies